avdol0521/live-breh/content/notes/Task files/OSI model.md

 #### Session layer:
 - manages the establishment, management and termination of sessions (connections) between apps
 #### Presentation layer:
 - translates data between the network and the application. basically takes care of the data encryption, decryption, compression and format translation.
+Otcp
 - ensures the data is in a usable form between layers
 #### Application layer:
 - what the user actually sees and uses